rampemus/weatherapp/README.md

 `npm install`

-Make sure that you have environment values set up.
-You can do this by creating .env -file to backend root folder.
-Needed environment parameters are:
+Make sure that you have environment value set up in package.json by replacing <SECRET> with it in developer mode or set it up separately for production build.

-`APPID=...`
-`REFRESH_INTERVAL=10`

 Run frontend and backend the same time and make sure you have default ports 3000 and 9000 available.
 Frontend runs using: